The Best Handheld Shower Heads Tested in 2023

 The Best Handheld Shower Head Option: Delta Faucet H2Okinetic In2ition Dual Shower Head

-Delta’s H2Okinetic shower combo has a lot to like, including its attractive appearance and robust build.
-We love the innovative design that allows this fixture to function as both an overhead rainfall shower head and a handheld option, the latter of which is fitted inside using a simple magnetic connection, which felt snug and secure during our testing.
+Delta’s H2Okinetic shower with handheld combo has a lot to like, including its attractive appearance and robust build.
 The handheld works effectively with five powerful spray patterns, including kinetic power drench, full body, massaging, and full-body spray with massage.

 The hose can be stretched to over 6 feet, making it perfect for cleaning children and pets.
 When the outer overhead spray is turned on along with the handheld, coverage increases to a 7-inch diameter.
 The overhead spray gives off medium water pressure, characteristic of a rain shower.
 The regulator is built-in and not intended to be removed, so some users may crave more spray pressure.
 We thought the overall pressure was a little light but appreciate its water-saving qualities.